usnistgov/ARIAC/docs/competition/trials.rst

             rotation: 0
             flipped: true

-The :yamlname:`bins` field can have 8 subfields: :yamlname:`bin1`, :yamlname:`bin2`, :yamlname:`bin3`, :yamlname:`bin4`, :yamlname:`bin5`, :yamlname:`bin6`, :yamlname:`bin7`, and :yamlname:`bin8`.
-Each bin has 9 slots.
+- The :yamlname:`bins` field can have 8 different :yamlname:`binX` subfields where :yamlname:`X` is the bin number.
+The bin numbers range from 1 to 8.

+    - Each bin has 9 slots.
 The slots are numbered from 1 to 9 (see the [Environment](environment.md) page for more information on bin slots).
-The :yamlname:`type` field describes the part type in a bin.
+    - The :yamlname:`type` field describes the part type in a bin.
 There can be multiple parts of different types in a bin and multiple parts of the same type.
 In :numref:`parts-in-bins`, there are 3 pumps and 2 batteries in :yamlname:`bin1` and 6 purple regulators in :yamlname:`bin3`.
 The way part locations are defined in :yamlname:`bin3` allows for the same part type and color with different orientations and flipped states to be placed in the same bin.

-The :yamlname:`color` field describes the part color in a bin.
-The :yamlname:`slots` field describes the slots in a bin where the part can be found.
-The :yamlname:`rotation` field describes the rotation of the part in a bin.
-The :yamlname:`flipped` field describes whether the parts are flipped in a bin.
-The :yamlname:`flipped` field can be set to :yaml:`true` or :yaml:`false`.
-If the :yamlname:`flipped` field is not defined, the parts will not be flipped.
-In the provided example, all red pumps in bin1 are flipped and all the blue batteries in :yamlname:`bin1` are not flipped.
-See :doc:`challenges` for more information about flipped parts.
+    - The :yamlname:`color` field describes the part color in a bin.
+    - The :yamlname:`slots` field describes the slots in a bin where the part can be found. - The :yamlname:`rotation` field describes the rotation of the part in a bin.
+    - The :yamlname:`flipped` field describes whether the parts are flipped in a bin.
+In the provided example, all red pumps in :yamlname:`bin1` are flipped and all the blue batteries in :yamlname:`bin1` are not flipped.
+See :ref:`Flipped Parts <FLIPPED_PARTS>` for more information about flipped parts.

 Automated Guided Vehicles (AGVs)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^